redis/docs/content/develop/connect/clients/pools-and-muxing.md

 {{< image filename="/images/dev/connect/pool-and-mux/ConnPoolDiscon.drawio.svg" >}}

-If all connections in the pool are in use but the app needs more then the client can simply open new ones as necessary.
+If all connections in the pool are in use but the app needs more, then the client can simply open new connections as necessary.
 In this way, the client eventually finds the right number of connections to satisfy your app's demands.